ChristianSch/numerflow/README.md

 me up via the issues, twitter or slack (@rogue).

 **Update:**
+(2017-10-02) For some time now there is a somewhat official python api available based on my stuff [here](https://github.com/atreichel/NumerAPI).
+Consider using this together with this.
+I don't compete anymore, so I'm not interested in maintaining this. **Pull Requests Are Welcome!**

 (2016-08-27) I completed a fully functional (though exemplary) pipeline, which fetches the datasets, trains a simple Naïve Bayes on the data, and submits the predictions automatically.